VladSntt/front-end-framework/README.md

 the platform you want to automate tests for.
 In the next lines you will install this different dependencies.

+Run on terminal the command: `appium driver install uiautomator2` to install a necessary driver.

 ### Android

 Install Android Studio following the instructions on https://developer.android.com/studio/install.